-- Consider couples therapy.
-It’s not unusual for partners of people with Parkinson’s disease to feel that their life has been consumed by the illness.
+It's not unusual for partners of people with Parkinson's disease to feel that their life has been consumed by the illness.
 They may long for more time to themselves.

 Meanwhile, the partner who is sick may feel guilty that he or she isn't able to contribute to the family or the relationship in the same ways as before.
 It can be a challenge to remain open and honest.

 That's when you need an impartial, professional voice.
 When you find it hard to broach thorny relationship issues one on one, an objective person, such as a counselor, can be a big help.